PhD in Sociology

 Conferences and publications

-Students are encouraged to participate actively in academic workshops and seminars and to present their work at national and international conferences.
-Financial support towards such activities may be available from the Department and/or Faculty, funds permitting and upon motivation by the student, generally with the support of his/her supervisor.
+PhD students are encouraged to participate actively in academic workshops and seminars, and to present their work at national and international conferences.
+Depending on the state for funding, financial support for these activities may be available from the Department and/or the Faculty.
+This support typically requires motivation by the student, and the support of the supervisor.
+Students are also encouraged to explore opportunities for publishing their PhD research, either in monograph form or as academic articles.